-While funding remained impacted in comparison to pre-pandemic levels, we were able to return to a programme of live performances - including a tour to France where we made out Paris début - accompanied by a recording release and screenings of digital work created during the pandemic, and a significantly expanded outreach programme.
+While funding remained impacted in comparison to pre-pandemic levels, we were able to increase our programme of live performances - including a tour to Germany where we gave two performances as part of the prestigious Schleswig-Holstein Musik Festival.
+We also continued with our valuable outreach programme in schools, adding a new workshop strand.